tacowordpress/taco-2016-boilerplate/html/wp-content/themes/taco-theme/app/forms/README.md

       %message%
     </div>
   </div>

   <div class="row">
     <div class="small-12 columns">
       <button type="submit">Submit</button>
     </div>
   </div>

 <?php }); ?>
 ```

 ##### Why is the template syntax atypical?
 You will notice how you close php to start defining your custom template.
 If you've been using php for a bit you might have guessed that I'm using output buffering to capture the html and replace %template_tags% with rendered html.
 This happens behind the scenes.
-In my very humble opinion, if you get passed the weirdness, it's a very elegant way to customize.
+In my very humble opinion, *if you can get past the weirdness, it's a very elegant way to customize*.

-##### If you can get passed the weirdness you will really like this!

 ```php